PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 Of course, this is the simplified version and there are several things you must take into account but is still basically comes down to the above.
 So let’s get started!

-The general rule of thumb is 1 ½ pounds of pre-cooked pig weight for every adult person.
-So if you were feeding 75 people, you would need to order a dressed pig (pig completely cleaned and head removed) that weighs about 112 lbs.
-This should give you about 45 lbs of cooked pork.
+A general rule of thumb I use is to take number of guests and times that by 1.15.
+So if you were feeding 75 people, you would need to order a dressed pig (pig completely cleaned and head removed) that weighs about 85 lbs (75 people x 1.15 = 86.25lb pork).
+This should give you about 37 lbs of cooked pork, or roughly 8 oz pork (half pound) per person.

 Also of note is the size of the pig.
 I do not recommend ordering a pig under 70 pounds or over 125 pounds.
 The smaller pigs, to me, are too lean and pigs over 125 pounds start getting very tough and grainy (not to mention the difficulty of working with them).

-If you need less than a 70-pound pig, I would recommend switching to pork shoulders instead.
+If you need less than a 70-pound pork, I would recommend switching to pork shoulders instead.
 The cooking process is the same as below, just not quite as long.
-If you need a pig over 125 pounds, consider getting two smaller pigs or one pig and a couple of shoulders.
-The “ideal’ pig weight for me is around 85-90 pounds.
+If you need a pig over 125 pounds, consider getting a pig and a couple of shoulders.
+The “ideal’ dressed pig weight for me is around 80-90 pounds

 Ordering the Pig

-No matter where you order it, be sure the head is removed (many guests do not like seeing a cooked head, including myself!).
-I also highly recommend that you have them split the pig lengthways into two halves.
-This makes it much easier to work with when flipping the pig.
+No matter where you order it, if you have a choice be sure the head is removed (the weight recommendations above are based on head removed.
+If leaving, add 10+ pounds – weight of head - to the ordering weight) .
+I also highly recommend that you have them split the pig lengthways into two halves as it makes it much easier to work with.

 The Pig Cooker